f00b4r0/rwchcd/README.md

 are provided in `filecfg/examples`.

-A systemd service file is provided that will be installed when running `make install`.
-The daemon will be started at next reboot unless manually started with systemctl start rwchcd.service
+A systemd service file is provided that will be installed when running `make install` if DBus is available.
+The daemon will be started at next reboot unless manually started with `systemctl start rwchcd.service`